CutterCross/Sabre/README.md

  - No envelopes larger than size 254
  - No Hi-Pitch envelopes
  - Pitch envelopes have no effect on Noise channel
+ - Do not expand effect columns to more than 1 effect per channel
  - BXX, C00, and D00 should only be placed in the first active channel (left -> right)
  - FXX and ZXX will be clobbered by BXX, C00, or D00 on the same row